Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Interplay between peaked-size and gravitational teleportation

 To begin, note that the winding size distribution is normalized to the two-point function, $G_\beta \leq 1$, in contrast to the size distribution, which is normalized to $1$.
 From Eq.~(\ref{winding size distribution}), we see that this norm being less than one implies that the phases of the coefficients $c_\chi$ are not perfectly aligned for different strings $\chi$.
 It is convenient to separate this misalignment into two classes: first, when coefficients of strings of the same size $\Size$ are misaligned, which manifests in the magnitude of $f(\Size)$ being less than maximal for a given $\Size$, and second, when the phases of $f(\Size)$ for different sizes $\Size$ do not align with each other.

 We focus on the latter case and, more specifically, consider an ansatz in which the coefficients' phases \emph{wind} with the size~\cite{brown2019quantum,brown2020quantum}: \be

-\ee In this case, the coupling of the teleportation protocol, by applying a phase that is also proportional to the size, can serve to unwind the phases of $f(\Size)$ at the value $g/qN = 2\alpha$ [see Eq.~(\ref{winding size distribution})].
+\ee In this case, the coupling of the teleportation protocol, by applying a phase that is also proportional to the size, can serve to unwind the phases of $f(\Size)$ at the value $g/N = -2\alpha$ [see Eq.~(\ref{eq: C winding size})].
 This increases the teleportation correlator magnitude from its initial value, $G_\beta$, to unity.
-Although seemingly artificial, we next show that this ansatz holds exactly for the SYK model at low temperatures.
+Although seemingly artificial, in the following subsection we show that this ansatz holds exactly for the SYK model at low temperatures.